 An anaphylactic allergy can turn the most mundane tasks into stressful situations.
-An otherwise fun hike can require careful planning and precautions if you’re allergic to wasps; eating meals prepared by others can be nerve-inducing if you’re severely allergic to peanuts, milk, or any other food.
-And for parents sending their children with severe allergies to school, it can be incredibly stressful.
-For people with anaphylactic allergies, an epinephrine auto-injector (like the popular brand EpiPen) is a life-saving and necessary medication that should be carried at all times.
+An otherwise fun hike can require careful planning and precautions if you’re allergic to wasp or bee stings; eating meals prepared by others can be stressful if you’re severely allergic to peanuts, milk, or any other food.
+For people with anaphylactic allergies, an epinephrine injection—like the popular brand EpiPen auto-injector, is a life-saving and necessary prescription drug that should be carried at all times.

 More than 50 million Americans suffer from allergies each year—a truly staggering number.
-According to the Centers for Disease Control and Prevention, allergies are the sixth leading cause of chronic illness in the United States.
+May is Allergy Awareness Month, and according to the Centers for Disease Control and Prevention (CDC), allergies are the sixth leading cause of chronic illness in the United States.
 There are many different types of allergies, some more severe than others, but an allergy that results in an anaphylactic reaction requires immediate medical attention.

-A study conducted by the Asthma and Allergy Foundation of America found that anaphylaxis reactions occur in at least 1 in 50 Americans, but the report goes on to clarify that the prevalence is likely closer to 1 in 20 Americans (the lower number due to low reporting and low education on what an anaphylactic reaction really is).
+A study conducted by the Asthma and Allergy Foundation of America found that anaphylaxis reactions occur in at least 1 in 50 Americans, but the report goes on to clarify that the prevalence is likely closer to 1 in 20 Americans, due to low reporting and low education on what an anaphylactic reaction really is.
 A severe allergic reaction, known as an anaphylactic reaction, can be life-threatening.
 Signs include hives, tightness or swelling in the throat, difficulty breathing, loss of consciousness, or any other allergy-related symptoms.

 Dr. Monya De, an internal medicine physician in Los Angeles, advises that anyone who has had an anaphylaxis reaction, or alarm symptoms, should carry an EpiPen with them.
 An EpiPen delivers the life-saving drug epinephrine through auto-injection.
 Alarm symptoms indicating you should use the injector, Dr. De says, include throat closing, lips swelling, difficulty breathing, and/or an immediate rash upon contact with the allergen.